 The APE is located within a highly urbanized area and has been subject to disturbance by Airport operations and development, commercial and residential development, and other on-going construction activities.
 Thus, surficial archaeological resources, cultural resources, and human remains that may have existed at one time have likely been displaced by these disturbances.
 While discovery of archaeological resources, cultural resources, and human remains in artificial fill deposits within the APE is unlikely, excavations associated with the Proposed Action Alternative and other development projects at/adjacent to LAX could impact archaeological resources, cultural resources and human remains that have not been disturbed or displaced by previous development.
-Therefore, the Proposed Action Alternative in combination with other proposed projects at and adjacent to LAX could result in potential cumulative impacts on archaeological resources that are historical resources or unique archeological resources and unique cultural resources when compared to the No Action Alternative.
+Therefore, the Proposed Action Alternative in combination with other proposed projects at and adjacent to LAX could result in potential cumulative impacts on archaeological resources that are historical resources or unique archaeological resources and unique cultural resources when compared to the No Action Alternative.

-Under the Proposed Action Alternative, with compliance with LAWA's ATP, potentially significant impacts to archaeological resources that are historical resources or unique archeological resources would be reduced and not be significant when compared to the No Action Alternative.
-Additionally, through compliance with guidance as to the treatment of human remains that could be encountered during construction excavations, such as the procedures outlined in Section 7050.5(b) and (c) of the State Health and Safety Code, Section 5097.94(k) and (i) and Section 5097.98(a) and (b) of the Public Resources Code, cumulative impacts from disturbance of any human remains, including those interred outside of formal or dedicated cemeteries, would not be significant when compared to the No Action Alternative.
+Under the Proposed Action Alternative, with compliance with LAWA's ATP, potentially significant impacts to archaeological resources that are historical resources or unique archaeological resources would be reduced and not be significant when compared to the No Action Alternative.
+Additionally, through compliance with guidance as to the treatment of human remains that could be encountered during construction excavations, such as the procedures outlined in Section 7050.5(b) and (c) of the State Health and Safety Code, Section 5097.94(k) and (i) and Section 5097.98(a) and (b) of the Public Resources Code, cumulative impacts from disturbance of any human